Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 ### Adding More Dimensions

 A 1D wavetable (well, 2D if you count the waveforms themselves as having a dimension due to the fact that they're made up of many individual samples) is cool as it is - you can get a lot of neat effects out of just moving around between the different waveforms there.
-That being said, what's stopping us from adding more layers of interoplation with _other_ wave tables, mixing the interpolated result of the first dimension with the output of the second?
+That being said, what's stopping us from adding more layers of interpolation with _other_ wave tables, mixing the interpolated result of the first dimension with the output of the second?
 Nothing, of course; computers are really really good at indexing into arrays of numbers in memory and mixing together floating point numbers.

 In order to do that, we'll need to add two additional variables for each dimension: one to control the mix factor of the second dimension, and one to control the mix between that dimension and the previous dimension.
 So the total set of all inputs that we have when sampling our n-dimensional wavetable now look something like this: